 uBlendColor

 The base color against which all blending should occur within an effect.
 Type "4f".
-The default value for this uniform is white, or [1.0, 1.0, 1.0, 1.0]
+The default value for this uniform is white, or [1.0, 1.0, 1.0, 1.0], where each index in the array represent an R,G,B, and A value respectively in a 0.0 to 1.0 range.

 This uniform is important for effects that sample the area around your texts for blending purposes, such as for the RGB splitting that occurs in the ChannelSplitMaterial, and you should set it to match the RGBA color that will be the background for any of your texts.